veenayaksirohi/Android-App-for-Car-Parking-Project/CODE_STYLE.md

 # Code Style Guide

 This document outlines the coding standards and best practices for the Car Parking Android project.
+For project setup and general information, please refer to the [README.md](README.md).

 ## Kotlin Style Guide